 Currently Browsing:Obstetrics & Gynecology

 The Massachusetts General Hospital Midlife Women’s Health Center brings together experts from more than 15 specialties to improve, promote and advance health care for women at menopause and beyond through research, collaboration and education.

 Excessive hairiness, also known as hirsutism, is characterized by abnormal hair growth on areas of skin that are not normally hairy.
 Although the condition can affect both men and women, it is usually more bothersome to women.

 Excessive hairiness tends to run in families, especially in families of Mediterranean, Middle Eastern, and South Asian descent.
 The excessive hairiness in children and women may be caused by pituitary or adrenal glands disorders.
 In addition, women may develop excessive hairiness after menopause.
 Anabolic steroids or corticosteroids, and certain medicines, also may cause excessive hairiness.

 How is excessive hairiness diagnosed?

-Although diagnosis of excessive hairiness can be diagnosed with a medical history and physical examination.
+Although diagnosis of excessive hairiness can be diagnosed with a medical history and physical exam.
 Finding the underlying cause for the condition may include blood tests.

 Treatment for excessive hairiness

-Specific treatment for excessive hairiness will be determined by your doctor based on:
+Specific treatment for excessive hairiness will be discussed with you by your healthcare provider based on: